yu-ming-chen/tp/docs/DeveloperGuide.md

 ![ListBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/ListBudgetCommand.png)

-Figure 4.3.5.1.1: Sequence diagram for list budget command in main page view.
+Figure 4.3.5.1.1: Sequence diagram of the `ListBudgetCommand`.
 >Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.